AyaZayed/Leetcode-Problems/README.md

 # Leetcode-Problems

-List of problems solved using JS
+List of problems solved using JavaScript

 | #    | Title                                  | Difficulty | Link                                                                            |
 | ---- | -------------------------------------- | ---------- | ------------------------------------------------------------------------------- |